Cincinnati-Design-LAB/architour/src/content/buildings/cincinnati-music-hall.md

 architect: Samuel Hannaford & Edwin R. Procter
 contractor: Messer Construction (2016 renovation)
 original_function: Music and exposition center
-significance: >-
-  Conceived as a cathedral or temple of music, the building was championed by Ruben Springer and other local philanthropists.
-The 3,500 seat Springer Auditorium is considered one of the most acoustically perfect performance halls in the world.
-The building is home to the Cincinnati Symphony Orchestra, Cincinnati Pops Orchestra, Cincinnati Opera, and the May Festival Chorus.
 historic_status: Listed on NRHP on January 26, 1970.
 unique_features: >-
   Built on the site of an old pauper's cemetery, the building is rumored to be